-Dr. Cabral has seen thousands in his private wellness practice suffering from issues related to bacterial and Candida overgrowth.
+Dr. Cabral has seen thousands in his private wellness practice experiencing health issues related to bacterial and Candida overgrowth.
 Over the years, he has conducted endless research so he could provide the highest quality at-home lab tests and supplements so he could give each person a holistic understanding of the specific issues they were facing plus the solutions they needed to get well.

-The number one at-home lab test we recommend is the Organic Acids Test.
-The test can detect underlying "leaky gut" intestinal bacterial overgrowth or intestinal permeability type health issues that are causing many of your unwelcome symptoms.
+The number one at-home lab test we recommend is the Candida Metabolic & Vitamins Test.
+The test can identify bacterial overgrowth or other gut issues that are causing many of your unwelcome symptoms.
 It's a simple at-home test that only requires a small morning urine sample.

 In addition, for those with digestive issues, we also recommend a lab test to look for Food Sensitivities.
 This is a dynamic test that can help you understand if there are any specific food allergies that may be contributing to your digestive issues.
 If there are certain foods that your body just can't break down, that could be the reason you are feeling a variety of symptoms.